 - The resulting hot gases are forced through a flue until they end up in a heat exchanger;

-- Here, they heat water that circulates the building’s wet heating system, and brings hot water to the taps;
+- Here, they heat water that circulates the building’s central heating system and the domestic hot water system;

 - Any excess heat can get stored in a thermal tank (aka buffer tank), where the water keeps its high temperatures for days.